What Is DeFi and How Does Decentralized Finance Work?

 Sources

 Disclaimer: This article is for informational purposes only and does not constitute financial advice.
-DeFi investments carry significant risk including potential total loss of funds.
+Cryptocurrency investments carry significant risk.
+Always conduct your own research before making investment decisions.

 About the Author